jeremyrchow/lending_club_default_model/README.md

 ## Future Work
 To improve on this model, we can try the following:
-- Downsample the paid off loans to reach a 50-50 split
+- Downsample/upsample the loans to reach a 50-50 split between paid off and defaulted loans.
-- Optimize models using more gridsearch of parameters (ie. finding optimal leaves for random forest)
+- Optimize models using more gridsearch of parameters (ie. finding optimal leaves for random forest).